 Once the reservoir is drained a haul road stabilized outlet will be created in the southeast corner of the reservoir where remnants of a haul road currently exist.
 Next, a rip rap stream channel will be constructed to convey water from the main reservoir stream inlet to the outlet structure.
 The intent is to isolate and pass through reservoir inflow from the inlet while the reservoir is being excavated.
 Two 24 foot wide haul roads would then be constructed in order to remove excavated materials from the north and south ends of the reservoir.
 Excavation work will proceed from west to east.
-Once excavation is complete, the outlet valve will be closed and the reservoir will be allowed to gradually fill.
+Material used to construct the haul roads will be removed prior to refilling the reservoir.
+The removed material will either be temporarily stockpiled or used as fill material as part of undertaking proposed management actions.
+Material will be stabilized in accordance with practices described in section V.A.2 that provide details of sediment and erosion control practices that will be employed, and that will be included in stormwater pollution prevention plans (SWPPPs) developed for construction activities.
+Once excavation is complete, the outlet valve will be closed, and the reservoir will be allowed to gradually fill.
 This gradual filling should allow for the settling of solids that become suspended during pond refilling.
 Exposed soils will be mostly fine sands that will tend not to stay in suspension as compared to silts or clays.